 In each of the studies, families were allocated to an intervention (57.0%) or control (43.0%) condition.
-Families in the intervention condition were offered the Incredible Years

-(IY) parenting program (Webster-Stratton 2015).
-IY is a group behavioral parent training program which starts with the focus on positive parenting strategies such as child-led play, social en emotional coaching, praise, and incentives, before discussing effective limit setting, ignoring unwanted behavior, and finally, consequences of DB, problem-solving skills, and time-out strategies.
-IY uses a collaborative setting, in which group leaders establish themselves as facilitators rather than as experts (Webster-Stratton, 2012).
+Families in the intervention condition were offered the IY parenting program (Webster-Stratton, 2008; 2015).
+IY is a group behavioral parent training program that starts with the focus on positive parenting strategies such as childled play, social and emotional coaching, praise, and incentives, before discussing effective limit setting, ignoring unwanted behavior, and finally, consequences of DB, problem-solving skills, and time-out strategies.
+IY uses a collaborative setting in which group leaders establish themselves as facilitators rather than as experts (Webster-Stratton, 2012).
 Group leaders encourage caregivers to solve problems and to help one another in this regard to ensure maintenance of the intervention effects.
-The IY program is specifically designed to attune to variations in, amongst others, caregivers' cognitions and learning skills In all studies, at least one of the two group leaders in each group, was a certified IY group leader, or was undergoing certification process (Table 3.1, Supplement 3).
+The IY program is specifically designed to attune to variations in, among others, caregivers' cognitions and learning skills.
+In all studies, at least one of the two group leaders in each group was a certified IY group leader or was undergoing certification process (Supplemental Table \$3.1).
 The number of sessions offered to participants in the included studies ranged from 12 to 18, depending on the version of the program.
-Caregivers across studies attended, on average, 73% of the sessions offered to them (range from 0 (4.5%) to all (19.0%)).
-Families in the control condition were either on a waitlist for IY (3 studies), received a minimal intervention through the study (e.g., a phone helpline; 1 study), or received no active intervention through the study (2 studies).
+Caregivers across studies attended, on average, 73% of the sessions offered to them (range from 0 [4.5%] to all [19.0%]).
+Families in the control condition were either on a waitlist for IY (three studies), received a minimal intervention through the study (e.g., a phone helpline; one study), or received no active intervention through the study (two studies).

-General Effects of the IY Intervention on Disruptive Child Behavior.
+General Effects of the IY Intervention on Disruptive Child Behavior

 The treatment condition predicted DB at T2; that is, families who received IY reported on average less DB at T2 than those families who did not (small effect, Cohen's d = .27).
-See Supplement 4.
-We calculated individual reliable change indexes (RCIs) to evaluate whether a change within a child's DB is greater than a difference that could have occurred due to random measurement error (i.e., reliable) and is clinically meaningful (Jacobson et al., 1999).
-For the calculation of these index we used: the ECBI means and standard deviation of DB at T1 and T2 of the sample; the ECBI means and standard deviation of a well-functioning normal population; (Weeland et al., 2018); and the ECBI test-retest reliability (Abrahamse et al., 2015).
+See Supplemental Material 4.
+We calculated individual reliable change indexes to evaluate whether a change within a child's DB is greater than a difference that could have occurred due to random measurement error (i.e., reliable) and is clinically meaningful (Jacobson et al., 1999).
+For the calculation of these indexes, we used the ECBI means and standard deviation of DB at T1 and T2 of the sample; the ECBI means and standard deviation of a well-functioning normal population (Weeland et al., 2018); and the ECBI test-retest reliability (Abrahamse et al., 2015).
 One fifth (20.4%) of children of families in the intervention condition showed recovery or clinically significant improvement (vs. 7.3% in the control group).
 Thus, although, on average, the intervention had a significant effect on DB, there was large heterogeneity in effect size between individual families.
 This emphasizes the importance of understanding heterogeneity in intervention effectiveness.